VAPLITE: Activities

 Despite the fact that the members of this group used to belong to different parties, also studying different styles and directions in artistic creativity, VAPLITE was an ideological group.
 Their leading idea was the revival of the Ukrainian nation.

 They paid great attention to the study of European languages.

 Thanks to the contribution of Mykola Khvylovy who is considered the creator of a new worldview and ideology, in the activities of the literary association, a new idea of the image of Ukraine, the nature of Ukrainian culture and spirituality gradually began to form.

 In 1926, two collections were published - "VAPLITE, the first notebook" (with articles and statements) and "VAPLITE, the first almanac" (works of art), and in 1927 - six issues of the two-month magazine "VAPLITE", which published art works, criticism, theoretical articles, current chronicle of literary events, etc. From the very beginning, the participants and the magazine came under the close scrutiny of official circles.
 The ideological criticism of VAPLITE and Mykola Khvylovy himself intensified and became especially coordinated after the formation of Molodnyak and VUSPP (All-Ukrainian Union of Proletarian Writers).
-In 1927, VAPLITE published the magazine VAPLITE, which published, among others: Nikifor Shcherbina and others.
+In 1927, VAPLITE published the magazine VAPLITE, which published Nikifor Shcherbina, among others.